ZHAOBenyun/CUBIT/README.md

 <div style="text-align: center; font-family: 'American Typewriter'; font-weight: 400; ">
 <h2>Sample images in CUBIT</h2>
 </div>
 The sample images in CUBIT has been shown below.
 All the data are collected by autonomous unmanned systems such as UAV and UGV.
-Our dataset includes various scenarios and defect categories compared with the existing open-source bounding-box level defect detection dataset.
+Our dataset includes various infrastructure scenarios and defect categories, which is more plantiful than the existing open-source bounding-box-level defect detection dataset.

 Image Resolution | Year | Structure Type | Number of Images | Defect Type | Annotation Level
 --- | --- | --- | --- | --- | --- |